Content

 The German Patent and Trade Mark Office (DPMA) accepts electronic IP applications.
 The request has to bear a qualified electronic signature of the applicant so that the sender can be clearly authenticated.

 For the search of possible signature card providers, the European Union provides an online search option Trusted List Browser.
-Please note that currently only cards from German providers can be used.

-Possible card providers are, for example:
+Possible card providers are, at this time, for example:

 - D-Trust GmbH, www.d-trust.net